 Implement integration planning to build confidence in the post-deal transition.

-Budget Formulation and CAPEX Strategy Example: The OCC Case
+Budget Formulation and CAPEX Strategy Example: Federal Agency Case

-At the U.S. Office of the Comptroller of the Currency (OCC), John Sammarco and his team at Definitive Business Solutions supported a hybrid decision model, blending centralized oversight with decentralized autonomy for platform teams.
-This balance allowed the OCC to set enterprise priorities without stifling the independent judgment of integrated product and platform teams (IPPTs).
+At a premier federal bank regulatory agency, John Sammarco and his team at Definitive Business Solutions supported a hybrid decision model, blending centralized oversight with decentralized autonomy for platform teams.
+This balance allowed the agency to set enterprise priorities without stifling the independent judgment of integrated product and platform teams (IPPTs).

 Sammarco highlights several practices that enhance collaborative CAPEX planning: